-Here is a fast-ish breakdown of Cleopatra’s ethnicity.
+Here is a fast-ish breakdown of Cleopatra’s race.

 Background: the decline and invasion of Egypt

-The native Egyptian pharaohs built the pyramids 2,500 years before Cleopatra was born.
-By the time of her birth, Egypt was in decline and ruled by foreigners.
+When Cleopatra was born, Egypt was in decline and ruled by foreigners.
+The native Egyptian pharaohs built the pyramids 2,500 (!!) years before Cleopatra’s birth, when Egypt was ultra-powerful.
 (Photo: Vincent Brown/CCBY2.0)